SAS Institute. The Power to Know

 HEADER= NONE | SIMPLE | FULL

-specifies an encoding declaration for the output XML.
-The declaration specifies the character-set encoding for Web browsers and parsers to use when processing national language characters in the output XML file.
+specifies whether to include an XML header in the output XML file.
+The declaration specifies the character-set encoding for Web browsers and XML parsers to use when processing national language characters in the output XML file.
 For more information, see HEADER= Argument.

 NONE